georgealym/project-one/README.md

 * Identical items but different format

-    - The team names: we created unique id for each team.
+    - For the club names which vary in data source or language, we created unique id for each.

-    - Date: we modified the date string to the form of year-month-date (month, date - two digits)
+    - For the date, we modified the date string to the form of year-month-date (month, date - two digits)

 * Loading the data

-    - Not unified decoding : we used "ISO-8859-1"
+    - For not unified decoding, we used "ISO-8859-1"

 * Attendance data